avjewe/cdxdoc/NamedColumns.md

-# Dedicated header line to name columns
+# Name Columns and how to use them

 cdx can handle text files with a special header line.